dcos/dcos-docs/1.10/tutorials/create-service.md

     ![Create a service in the DC/OS UI](/docs/1.10/img/deploy-svs-ui.png)

-1. That's it!
-Click the name of your service in the **Services** view to see it running and monitor health.
+1. Click the name of your service in the **Services** view to see it running and monitor health.

     ![Running service in the DC/OS UI](/docs/1.10/img/svc-running-ui.png)